-The immediate goals of treatment are to reduce any symptoms the patient may have.
-The longer-term goals are to decrease or get rid of the cells with the Philadelphia chromosome in order to slow down or prevent the disease from moving to blast crisis.
+The immediate goals of treatment are to reduce any symptoms of CML.
+The longer-term goals are to decrease or get rid of the cells with the Philadelphia chromosome to slow down or prevent the disease from moving to blast crisis.
 Treatment will often first include one of the TKIs mentioned above.
-An ALLO stem cell transplantation would be considered afterwards only if the TKI treatment is not successful.
+An ALLO stem cell transplantation would be considered afterwards only if the TKI treatment does not work.

-The same drugs used for chronic phase CML may also be used in the accelerated phase.
-Although treatment with a TKI can work well during this stage, it is less likely to work as well as it does for chronic phase CML, and many patients have a recurrence within about two years.
-Dasatinib or nilotinib are more effective in providing longer remissions.
+The same drugs used for chronic phase CML may also be used for accelerated phase CML.
+Although treatment with a TKI can work well for accelerated phase CML, it is less likely to work as well as it does for chronic phase CML.
+Dasatinib or nilotinib are more effective in providing longer remissions, but many patients have a recurrence within about two years.
 Therefore, an ALLO stem cell transplantation should be considered when possible.
 If an ALLO stem cell transplantation is not recommended or if a matched donor cannot be found, the treatment plan may include a different TKI or a clinical trial .

 It is not yet proven whether imatinib, dasatinib, or nilotinib, or the newer drugs bosutinib, ponatinib, or omacetaxine can cure CML.
 A remission is when leukemia cannot be detected in the body by cytogenetic testing and there are no symptoms.
 This may also be called “no evidence of disease” or NED.